Innovation support

 Biotech Innovators - Train to Scale Accelerator Programme

-Biotech Innovators is an exciting new accelerator programme from IBioIC designed to support early-stage biotechnology companies.
+Biotech Innovators—Train to Scale is an exciting new accelerator programme from IBioIC, purpose-built to empower early-stage biotechnology companies as they navigate the complex path from concept to commercialisation.

 A female scientist or technician in a cleanroom setting operating equipment at a laboratory or pharmaceutical manufacturing facility.
 She is wearing a white lab coat, a hairnet, and appears to be adjusting controls on a machine.